Informed Sampling for Diversity in Concept-to-Text NLG: Meta-Classifier for Diversity

 \section{Meta-Classifier for Diversity}

-Concept-to-Text \textsc{nlg} is the task of converting a machine-interpretable \textsc{mr} into natural language text.
+Concept-to-text \textsc{nlg} is the task of converting a machine-interpretable \textsc{mr} into natural language text.
 The input \textsc{mr} consists of one or more predicates; each predicate has a set of attributes and corresponding values.
 The predicate dictates the communication goal of the output text, while attributes and values dictate content.
-For example, the \textsc{mr} \textsc{[inform(rest-name = Mizushi, Okasan)]} denotes that the output should inform the user of two restaurants called ``\textit{Mizushi}" and ``\textit{Okasan}".
+For example, the \textsc{mr} \textsc{[inform(rest-name = Mizushi, Okasan)]} denotes that the output should inform the user of two restaurants called ``\textit{Mizushi}'' and ``\textit{Okasan}''.
 Concept-to-text datasets usually provide multiple output references per \textsc{mr}.
 Specifically, the MultiWOZ dataset \citep{budzianowski2018multiwoz} provides 1872 distinct references for the \textsc{mr} \textsc{[inform(welcome); inform(bye)]}, e.g. ``\textit{Glad to help.
-Enjoy!}", ``\textit{Glad to assist you.
-Goodbye.}"
+Enjoy!}'', ``\textit{Glad to assist you.
+Goodbye.}''

 We treat \textsc{nlg} as a structured prediction problem, where the output is a sequence of words constructed via sequential decoding.
-The \textsc{nlg} model we use in our experiments is based on the Semantically Conditioned Long Short-term Memory (SCLSTM) architecture proposed by \citep{wen2015sclstm}, but our method is orthogonal to the architecture of the \textsc{nlg} model.
+Informed Sampling is orthogonal to the architecture of the \textsc{nlg} model, only assuming a sequential decoding process.
 Figure \ref{fig:varietyexample} shows a partial example of the diversity exhibited by a trained \textsc{nlg} model, for the previously mentioned \textsc{mr}.
 At each timestep we can examine the distribution that results from decoding and sample accordingly to promote diversity; the words are shown in descending probability.
 However, only a subset of words in the vocabulary will lead to fluent and adequate sequences.
-As mentioned before, we denote these as \textit{safe words}.
-For example, in $t=3$ choosing the word ``have'' seems like a sensible choice given the history; one can imagine that this may lead to an output like ``\textit{glad to have been of help!}'' Unfortunately, due to the \textsc{nlg} model being imperfect, this leads to the disfluent output ``\textit{glad to have been help better.}'' On the other hand, the word ``assist'' may have lower probability than ``have'' but it leads to the same subtree as ``help'', and thus to fluent output.
+As mentioned before, we denote these as \textit{reliable words}.
+For example, in $t=3$ choosing the word ``\textit{have}'' seems like a sensible choice given the history; one can imagine that this may lead to an output like ``\textit{glad to have been of help!}'' Unfortunately, due to the \textsc{nlg} model being imperfect, this will actually lead to the disfluent output ``\textit{glad to have been help better.}'' On the contrary, the word ``\textit{assist}'' has less probability than ``have'' but it leads to the same subtree as ``\textit{help}'', and to fluent output.